- The Forgotten History Of The Monopoly Board Game

 - Monopoly Pokémon Kanto Edition

 - Monopoly Ultimate Banking Board Game Edition

-So which version of monopoly should you choose well?
+So which version of Monopoly should you choose?
 If you’re a fan of a particular TV show or movie you won’t be disappointed with their respective themed version.

 If you’re looking for a different version of the classic Monopoly setup, the millionaire version would be great as it has solely unique features that enhance the overall Monopoly gameplay.